 Before you leave ensure you have raised all you wanted to and if you have run out of time ask for a second appointment.
 Ensure the person with you has recorded what has been said and if you require any further tests etc. Thank the health professional.

-Where do you go and who do you see?
+Where to go and who to see?

 This will depend on which of your symptoms are causing you the most problems, where you live, the cost of travelling and possibly hotel accommodation, if you have someone to go with you, your level of disability and if you have enough energy to manage the appointment, etc.

 Once you have looked at all these facts you should first approach your GP for their advice and the choices available to you.